All Israel

 Palestinians shop at the market around the destruction caused in recent war from an Israeli military operationin in Jabalia, in the central Gaza Strip, February 5, 2025.
 Photo by Khalil Kahlout/Flash90

-While the IDF troops in Gaza are maintaining a security presence during the first phase of the hostage release ceasefire deal, Defense Minister Israel Katz issued an instruction to the military to draw a plan and begin making preparations for the voluntary emigration of Palestinians from Gaza.
+While IDF troops in Gaza are maintaining a security presence during the first phase of the hostage release ceasefire deal, Defense Minister Israel Katz issued an instruction to the military to draw a plan and begin making preparations for the voluntary emigration of Palestinians from Gaza.

 “I welcome the bold plan of the president,” Katz said.
 “The residents of Gaza must be allowed to enjoy freedom of exit and emigration, as is customary everywhere in the world.
-Hamas used the residents of Gaza as human shields and built terror infrastructures in the heart of the population, and now it is holding them hostage, extorting money from them using humanitarian aid, and preventing them from leaving Gaza," Katz added.
+Hamas used the residents of Gaza as human shields and built terror infrastructures in the heart of the population, and now it is holding them hostage, extorting money from them using humanitarian aid, and preventing them from leaving Gaza."

 “Countries such as Spain, Ireland, Norway, and others, which have made false accusations and charges against Israel because of its activity in Gaza, are obligated by every law to allow any resident of Gaza to enter their territory, and their hypocrisy will be exposed if they refuse to do so," Katz continued.
 "There are countries like Canada, which has an organized immigration program, that in the past expressed a desire to absorb residents from Gaza.”